connekitius/unibot/README.md

 | <!-- -->    | <!-- -->    |
 |-------------|-------------|
 | Prefix         | $$         |
+(Or you could choose your prefix by modifying the settings.py)

 You can see more information regarding commands, categories, bot usage and more at our wiki (coming soon™)